wp-plugins/wp-custom-login-page-logo/readme.txt

 == Description ==
 Customize your admin login page: change the default logo and add your own or your client's logo.
-You also can add a custom text, load a css that is machted to your image's dimensions and edit the css for you needs.
+You also can add a custom text, load a css that is matched to your image's dimensions and edit the css for you needs.

 == Installation ==